 This website currently features data from three surveys.
 A third iteration of the survey was completed in June 2022, with results recently published here.

-In May-June 2020 and then again in April-May 2021, the Tufts University Priority Area Research Group on Equity in Health, Wealth, and Civic Engagement contracted with Ipsos to conduct surveys using its KnowledgePanel.
+In May-June 2020 and then again in April-May 2021, the Tufts University Priority Area Research Cluster for Equity in Health, Wealth, and Civic Engagement contracted with Ipsos to conduct surveys using its KnowledgePanel.
 Ipsos uses addressed-based probability sampling to create a nationally representative online panel of respondents who take regular surveys.
 Individuals are provided with Internet access if they need it.

 The Tufts team designed the survey using items that we chose or wrote.
 In addition, we purchased approximately 350 variables for each respondent that Ipsos had collected in previous surveys.

 The target population consisted of non-institutionalized adults age 18 and older residing in the United States.
 A subsection of KnowledgePanel members was assigned to this survey.
 The number of complete responses was 1,267 in 2020 and 1,449 in 2021 and 1,831 in 2022.